• Skip to primary navigation

 easy mocktail recipe

-• Lavender and Lemonade mocktail.
+• Lavender Lemonade mocktail.
 I like making my own lavender water and adding fresh lemonade to it.

 • Strawberry and Basil Mocktail that I mentioned earlier is perfect for summer and very refreshing.

 • Cherry Shirley Temple.
-I like using my homemade cherry simple syrup and sprite (or soda water) to make this.
-I use 2 tablespoons of cherry syrup with 8 ounces of sprite.
+I like using my homemade cherry simple syrup and Sprite (or soda water) to make this.
+I use 2 tablespoons of cherry syrup with 8 ounces of Sprite.
 Traditionally grenadine is used for Shirley temples but I love it with cherry syrup.

-• Basil and Lemon Mocktail.
+• Basil and Lemonade Mocktail.
 Again, I really love using simple syrup as a flavor enhancer for my mocktails so for this combination I use 2 tablespoons of my basil simple syrup and add that to 2 ounces of fresh squeezed lemon juice and 6 ounces of water.
 You can also use soda water to make it fizzy.

 mocktail recipe